Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Model

-To capture the temporally clustered and reactive nature of AI governance controversies---such as waves of public outrage following perceived algorithmic unfairness, cascading media coverage of AI accountability failures, or viral social media discourse around biased resource allocation---we model controversy event intensity as a memory-based function influenced by prior institutional trust levels and past events:
+To capture the temporally clustered, reactive nature of AI governance controversies, we model controversy event intensity as a memory-based function of prior institutional trust and past events:

-Where: \begin{itemize} \item $\boldsymbol{\mu}$ is a baseline rate of spontaneous controversy event occurrence, representing the ambient level of public scrutiny and media attention directed at AI governance systems even in the absence of specific triggering incidents. \item $\gamma \in (0,1)$ is an exponential decay factor, controlling the fading memory of past influences. \item $\alpha$ and $\beta$ are scalar parameters representing the influence of trust levels and prior events, respectively. \end{itemize}
+where $\boldsymbol{\mu}$ is the baseline rate of spontaneous controversy occurrence, $\gamma \in (0,1)$ is the memory decay factor, and $\alpha, \beta$ are scalar parameters governing the influence of trust levels and prior events.
+The coupled dynamics between $T_t$ and $S_t$ are illustrated in Figure~\ref{fig:coupled_dynamics}.